Port Fourchon is comprised of 1300 acres of developed land with over 83,000 linear feet of waterfront property that house state-of-the-

 When the Port Commission realized that deepwater Gulf of Mexico development would place unprecedented demand on port property, they began searching for a way to grow the port.
 Expanding north of the E-Slip development was the most feasible and cost-effective option, so the Port Commission acquired 4,000 acres north of the E-Slip, obtained the necessary permits to start construction, and began an aggressive port expansion effort.

-Phase I of Port Fourchon’s Northern Expansion, which includes Slip A and Slip B, is complete.
+Phase I of Port Fourchon’s Northern Expansion project, which included Slip A and Slip B, is complete.
 Slip A is 700 feet wide, nearly 2000 feet long, and 27 feet deep.
 Slip B is 700 feet wide, 7000 feet long, and 27 feet deep.

 Construction of Slip C began in 2011.
 Slip C is 700 feet wide, 7000 feet long, and 27 feet deep.
 Multiple Slip C bulkhead projects are underway.
 Slip C adds over 15,000 linear feet of waterfront and 400 acres of developed property in Port Fourchon.
 With the addition of Slip C, Port Fourchon has 74,340 total linear feet of waterfront property (over 14 miles).